franc6/aiyproject-voicehat-activate-light-with-snips/README.md

 Now, when you activate snips, the LED on your voicekit will light.
 It will go out after snips has recorded your command.
 The light is triggered from hermes/intent/asr/startListening and hermes/intent/asr/stopListening.

-Note that if you have multiple satellites, this will trigger the light on all satellites.
-That's a bug, and one I'll eventually get around to fixing.
-Maybe. :)